-Threatening emails to Democratic voters spark investigations in Florida and Alaska
+Threatening emails reportedly sent to Democratic voters in three swing states, sparking investigations

 The technical data embedded in the emails do not make clear who was behind the barrage arriving in the inboxes of unsuspecting voters.

 Democrats in Alachua County, in north-central Florida, reported receiving the messages, according to interviews with several recipients.
 So, too, did voters in Alaska, said Casey Steinau, chair of the Alaska Democratic Party.
-Those targeted in appeared to be concentrated in southeast and southwest Alaska, according to Alaska Public Media, which reported that state elections officials had notified federal authorities.
+Her communications director, Jeanne Devon, said Tuesday night the FBI “is now involved in the investigation.”
+A spokeswoman for the bureau’s Anchorage field office did not respond to a request for comment.

 Kristen Clarke, president and executive director of the national Lawyers’ Committee for Civil Rights Under Law, said her organization had received at least one report of a similar email from a voter in Arizona.
 A spokeswoman for the Arizona secretary of state’s office did not immediately respond to a request for comment.